ch3ronsa/fit-check/README.md

 Why did you build on Base?

 Base offers low fees, fast transactions, and a vibrant community, making it the perfect ecosystem for a social, user-friendly app that's accessible to everyone, not just crypto natives.
 I wanted to build an app on Base that provides engagement for both Web2 and Web3 users.
 This setup allows for seamless interactions that bridge traditional social experiences with blockchain benefits.

+What's next for Fit Check Studio on Base?

+We're planning to add community-created frames, NFT frame collections, and leaderboards to build a full social ecosystem around fit checks on Base.
+The idea originated with Fit Check, but the ultimate goal of the product is to make content creation in on-chain social media as natural as using a wallet.
+We're also planning to add video editing features, including AI-powered editing for videos or photos, to expand beyond just photos.